-Multiple telephony providers before placing a call.
+Choose from multiple telephony providers before placing a call.
 You can now safely bid adieu to all your call connectivity issues.

 Global Connect helps you know the right time to call your international clients.

-Each user can choose to have calls forwarded to several phones, to remain reachable even on-the-go.
+Each user can choose to have calls forwarded to several phones, to remain reachable even on the go.